- First Aid

 It is important to post emergency numbers in a common area and to make sure that all members of the household, old enough to read, know how to call 911.
 A first aid kit should be accessible at all times: at home, at work, in the car, on boats, and in every camper's backpack.
 They are available in many sizes and types.
 Keeping a basic first aid manual handy or posting visual instructions for choking and resuscitation are also good ideas.

 Basic first aid and CPR classes are available through the American Red Cross.
 Visit their website www.redcross.org or call a local office for community schedules.
 Classes can be requested and arranged for groups and are definitely time well spent.
 Understanding and enforcing safety is the best way to avoid accidents; however,some situations are still bound to happen.
-When they do, I hope that these simple tips will help you stay calm and be prepared.
+When they do, I hope that these simple tips will give you confidence and help you stay calm.

 © 2012 Catherine Tally